-One unique feature is the power source option – while it can be powered by the standard AC adapter (included) you can also use 3 AA batteries when no AC power source is available (on in the event of a power loss situation).
+One unique feature is the power source option – while it can be powered by the standard AC adapter (included) you can also use 3 AA batteries when no AC power source is available.
+It’s great for travel!

 While not all sounds are optimal for a therapist-client situation, the white noise, brook, and rain sound options are great choices for most situations.

 The controls are clear and easy to use – including the simple and direct volume up/down controls as well.
 Sound quality isn’t quite as good as the other models I’ve listed, but that’s a compromise that works well for some buyers.

 Overall, it’s a cost-effective solution for those who have tight office budgets but need a good way to improve their patient’s experience.

 - Simple & clear push button controls